-This course continues the study of engineering materials that covers plastics, ceramics, composites and specialty alloys.
+This course covers the structure and mechanical behaviour of engineering materials with emphasis on plastics, ceramics, composites, specialty alloys, carbon and smart materials.
 The mechanical properties, uses, manufacturing and processing are outlined together with the effects of temperature, environment, failure mechanisms and prevention.
-The course builds on MEE433 and includes supplementary lectures, extra assignments, and a project to be submitted in report format and presented to the class.
+The lecture material is supplemented by laboratory exercises and demonstrations.